 Notes

+If the sauce seems too thin, reduce a bit using the sauté function (or simmer gently uncovered on the stove) while constantly stirring, to prevent burning the bottom.
 The sauce will start off a bit watery but will thicken as it cools.

-This will become more and more delicious over the next couple days.
-When cooking chicken breast in a pressure cooker, the meat will “contract”.
+TIP: When cooking chicken breast in a pressure cooker, the meat will “contract”.
 If you allow the pressure-cooked chicken time to “rest” (keeping in on the “warm” setting for a while) it will expand and absorb some of the sauce -the sauce will thicken and the chicken will relax a bit and become more tender and flavorful.
 That’s why dishes like this usually taste better the next day.
 A great one to make ahead!

-If making or prepping ahead, I would just cook it ahead and refrigerate, allowing the flavors to meld.
+If making prepping ahead, I would just cook it ahead and refrigerate, allowing the flavors to meld.

 To prep this ahead, and cook it later- blend all sauce ingredients (except peanut butter) in a blender.
 Pour over the raw chicken (in a ziplock bag) and store in the fridge for up to 3 days.
 Then pour it in the Instant Pot.
 Drop peanut butter on the top of the chicken or stir it in after it is cooked.
 Follow the rest of the directions above.